Get your people interested in cyber security and you become more resilient. Here’s how to go about it, starting with the potential end of the world.

 5. Customise modules

-As discussed elsewhere on the CybSafe blog, humans are reliant on what psychologists call schema to guide our behaviour in any given situation.
+As discussed elsewhere on the CybSafe blog, humans are reliant on what psychologists call schema to guide our behavior in any given situation.
 As an example, it’s schema that sees people wear black to funerals but not weddings.

-Schema are why people tend to pay attention to cyber security during cyber security training classes but drop their guard the moment training ends.
 By customising modules to embed elements of the day job into training itself, it’s possible to modify the existing workplace schema your people have.
 In doing so, cyber security becomes less alien, more engaging and more memorable all at once.

 6. Simulate attacks